Ilam 2

 Ilam 2 is one of two parliamentary constituencies of Ilam District in Nepal.
 This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.
-After the sudden death of Subash Chandra Nembang the constituency is now vacant and the sub election will be happening on 2024 April 27.
+The current member of parliament is Suhang Nembang.

 Incorporated areas

 Ilam 2 incorporates Chulachuli Rural Municipality, Mangsebung Rural Municipality, Phakphokthum Rural Municipality, Deumai Municipality, wards 1–9, 11 and 12 of Ilam Municipality and wards 6–8 of Mai Municipality.